Expansion Seattle Kraken hire Dave Hakstol as first coach - WTMJ

 SEATTLE (AP) — The Seattle Kraken hired Dave Hakstol on Thursday as head coach of the expansion franchise that will begin play this fall.

-Hakstol will lead the first-year organization in his second head job in the NHL.
+Seattle will be Hakstol’s second head coaching job in the NHL.
 He coached the Philadelphia Flyers for three-plus seasons from 2015-19 and spent the past two years as a Toronto Maple Leafs assistant.

-“Dave possesses great experience, a strong work ethic, a solid technical understanding of the game and the remarkable ability to communicate clearly and effectively,” general manager Ron Francis said.
-“I look forward to working with Dave as we strive to build a team our fans will be proud of.”
+The hiring was a surprise move by Seattle general manager Ron Francis, completing a process that started with an initial interview in the summer of 2020.
+Francis said there were eight candidates who had formal interviews but Hakstol’s name never seemed to be mentioned as a candidate.

+“On our end we just had the conversations, we talked about things and I think a lot of that credit goes to Dave,” Francis said.
+“He just didn’t talk about it to anybody and when you don’t do that it doesn’t get out there.”

-The 52-year-old Hakstol coached the Flyers to two playoff appearances but both were first-round losses and he was fired midway through his fourth seasons.
+The 52-year-old Hakstol coached the Flyers to two playoff appearances but both ended with first-round losses and he was fired midway through his fourth season.
 He coached at the University of North Dakota for 11 years and was an off-the-board hire six years ago for then-Philadelphia general manager Ron Hextall, just as he is for Francis this time.

 “I am honored to be joining this tremendous group,” Hakstol said.
 “When I first saw the arena, I was blown away.
 It is such a unique venue.
 I am looking forward to being a part of the group that builds a team that plays with pride, passion and selflessness for the city of Seattle.”